tyoxlx/Roblox-Synapse/README.md

 }
 ```

-This only scratches the true function of what Catwork can do, `Service` and `TemplateService` considerably increases the power of
+This only scratches the true function of what Catwork can do, `Service` considerably increases the power of
 Catwork!
 See the documentation for more information.

 # License